See what questions

 Treatment plans for dilated pupils are individualized depending on the underlying cause, the presence of coexisting diseases, the age and medical history of the patient, and other factors.
 Treatment generally involves a multifaceted plan that addresses the underlying cause, and minimizes the develoment of serious complications.

-Hospitalization and intensive care are generally necessary to treat ...more treatments »
+Hospitalization and intensive care are generally necessary ...more treatments »

 Diagnosing the underlying cause of dilated pupils may be delayed because a dilated pupil can be a late sign of a critical condition, such as serious head trauma.
 Earlier symptoms include headache, confusion and vomiting.
-Dilated pupils and unequal pupils are a sign or symptom of many different conditions, so a thorough medical evaluation is ...more misdiagnosis »
+Dilated pupils and unequal pupils are a sign or symptom of many different conditions, so a thorough medical evaluation is needed to ensure an ...more misdiagnosis »

 Home medical testing related to Dilated Pupils:

 More information about causes of Dilated Pupils:

 Read about other experiences, ask a question about Dilated Pupils, or answer someone else's question, on our message boards: